-Removal of all fossil fuel investments by means of a deliberate policy of divestment is necessary for investors to align their portfolios with climate taken: complete Paris alignment requires crossportfolio action by investors, divesting from the
+Removal of all fossil fuel investments by means of a deliberate policy of divestment is necessary for investors to align their portfolios with climate goals.
+That is not to say it is the only step to be taken: complete Paris alignment requires crossportfolio action by investors, divesting from the worst offenders and engaging with companies that can change.